tuckyeah/jquery-ajax-patch/README.md

 Make HTTP requests using `curl` and AJAX for:

--   Creating a specific resource.
+-   Altering a specific resource.

 ## Preparation